Distilling human mobility models with symbolic regression: Introduction

+Here, we propose a Symbolic Regression-based framework for discovering models of human mobility.
 We apply this approach to mobility data from three countries - China, the UK, and the US - examining both commuting and general mobility flows.
 Our results show that the exponential decay gravity model consistently emerges across countries and spatial scales, suggesting its optimality in describing human mobility under certain model complexities (i.e. expression length).
-Beyond recovering known models, SR uncovers novel extensions, including a previously unknown exponential power-law distance decay, which can be interpreted through the maximum entropy principle\cite{Wil70}.
+Beyond recovering known models, SR uncovers novel extensions, including a previously unknown exponential power-law distance decay, which can be interpreted through the maximum entropy principle \citep{Wil70}.
 Furthermore, by analyzing symbolic models derived from flow data grouped by geographic regions, we reveal notable heterogeneity in model forms between intra- and inter-region flows, providing new insights into the diverse modes of human movement that are often masked in global models.
 Finally, using synthetic flow data, we validate the robustness of SR to discover various mobility models from noisy observations.